KDE/telly-skout/README.md

 # telly-skout
-A convergent EPG based on Kirigami.
+A convergent TV guide based on Kirigami.

 ## Build
 ### Dependencies